Pia Cayetano: Early life and education

 Cayetano was born on March 22, 1966, to Renato "Compañero" Cayetano, who would later become Senator, and German-American former school teacher Sandra Schramm.

-Cayetano took up Bachelor of Arts in Economics at the University of the Philippines, and graduated cum laude in 1985.
-She then took up Bachelor of Laws at University of the Philippines Diliman.
-She graduated in 1991 with academic distinction, #7 in her class.
+Cayetano took up Bachelor of Arts in economics at the University of the Philippines Diliman, and graduated cum laude in 1985.
+She then took up Bachelor of Laws at the UP College of Law, graduating in 1991 with academic distinction, #7 in her class.
 She also became a member of the Honor Society, Order of the Purple Feather.